tfoerst3r/generate_mkdocs/README.md

 ### Configuration file `mkdocs.yml`

-The default configuration file includes several recommendations which can be changed generation.
+The default configuration file includes several recommendations which can be changed.

 - Extra logo in the header `logo:` and a link to the main project `homepage:`.
 - own style sheet `extra.css` for your own modifications, like font colors